-Collective behavior doesn’t flow from individual behavior because of the increasingly interconnected of asymmetries in life.
+Collective behavior doesn’t flow from individual behavior because of the increasingly interconnected asymmetries in life.

-BUT, when you create a “culture” of symmetry, the sum total of individual behaviors moves towards a better collective behavior.
+BUT, when you create a “culture” of symmetry, the sum total of individual behaviors moves toward a better collective behavior with a longer survival time.
 (The initial goal direction of honor in this example that is.)
-Aka the behavior survives longer.

 Antifragile, Black Swans, & The Incerto Series —

 SITG is the 5th installment of Nassim Nicholas Taleb’s Incerto series, “an investigation of opacity, luck, uncertainty, probability, human error, risk, and decision-making in a world we don’t understand.”
-That last part, “in a world we don’t understand” being the key to this particular essay.
+“In a world we don’t understand” is the key to this particular essay.
 Incerto means “uncertainty” in Latin.

 Consider the following questions for yourself, and then for society:

 How best should I make decisions?
 Should those answers differ when dealing with myself compared to others?

 Am I ever *only* making decisions for myself or my circle, family, and tribe?… Or am I, and my decisions, *always* affecting others?
 Are their decisions affecting me?

 How does society move toward a more symmetrical, and thus beneficial, outcome through the sum total of ALL decisions from ALL individuals?